nion-software/nionswift/docs/user_interface.rst

 Utility Panels
 ==============

-Utility panels are individual windows within the software that serve different functions.
-While the display panels display data items and allow for customization, the utility panels are where the customization actually happens.
-For example, a display panel can display image data in different colors, but in order to choose which color to display, the option must be selected in the Inspector utility panel.
-Each utility panel serves to change or edit a given parameter about the selected data.
+Utility panels provide options for the selected item or items.
+There are various utility panels for editing different aspects of data.

-Having individual utility panels for similar parameters means that the workspace can be fully customized for the user's purpose.
+The layout of the utility panels can also be moved around and adjusted.
 There are several ways to customize the utility panel layout:

-* Choose to show or hide any utility panel by using the [Window] menu.
+* Show or hide any utility panel by using the [Window] menu.

-* Quickly close a utility panel by clicking the x button in the corner of its title bar.
+* Close a utility panel by clicking the x button in the corner of its title bar.

-* Click and drag a utility panel by its title bar to rearrange the layout of the shown panels.
+* Rearrange the layout of the shown panels by clicking and dragging a utility panel by its title bar.

 * Stack utility panels by dropping one utility panel onto another.
 If two or more panels are in a stack, selection buttons will appear at the bottom of the panel to switch between them.

-* Expand utility panels into a separate window by dragging the panel away from the main window by the title bar.
+* Expand utility panels into a separate window by dragging the panel by the title bar away from the main window.

 * Resize a utility panel by clicking and dragging from its edges.